 If you have worked in IPERS-covered Special Service and Regular service, a hybrid formula may be used to calculate your benefit.
 The hybrid formula cannot be used if you have 30 or more years of Regular service or 22 or more years of Special Service.
-Years of Special Service (years in which you contributed at Regular rather than Special Service position) are treated as Regular service in this formula.
+Years of Special Service (years in which you contributed at Regular rather than Special Service rates while working in a Special Service position) are treated as Regular service in this formula.